-Staras Appointed Director of HOBI’s New Health Outcomes and Implementation Science Division
+Staras Appointed Interim Director of HOBI’s New Health Outcomes and Implementation Science Division

 Staras is an associate professor in HOBI and a faculty member of the Institute for Child Health Policy at the University of Florida.
 She has a nine-year continually funded research program focused on increasing HPV vaccination among Florida adolescent girls and boys.
 She has served as principal investigator on seven implementation research grants, including two NIH grants, for a total of nearly $750,000.

 Staras is also a graduate of the esteemed Mentored Training in Dissemination and Implementation Research in Cancer program, sponsored by the National Cancer Institute (NCI).

 Her excellence in research was recognized recently by her inclusion in UF’s 2018-2019 University Term Professorship cohort.
 In addition, she received a 4th percentile score on a recent submission to the NCI focused on HPV vaccines.